 - Swim caps for children that are smaller than the regular ones.
-Obviously choose these for your children.
+Choose these for your children.

 - Swim caps of regular size for adults with short hair.
 They fit most head types as the swim caps can easily stretch to adapt to the individual head shape and size.

-- The so-called bubble swim caps .
-These have a more helmet-like form and their surface is made of small bubbles.
-They give the best coverage if you have long hair, and were the ones I used a few years ago.
-The look of those caps may not be the taste of everyone however.
+- The so-called bubble swim caps.
+These have a more helmet-like shape, and their surface is covered with small bubbles.
+They cover long hair well, and were the ones I used a few years ago.
+The look of those caps may not suit everyone’s taste, however.